edward0414/myWeb1.0/_posts/2017-03-13-PhotoRenamer-Part-I.markdown

 The PhotoRenamer appallows users to add tags to photos in the selected directory, so it is easier for the user to search up tagged photos in the built-in operating system search.

-How:

-First of all, I needed to build the backend code.
+First of all, I needed to build the back-end code.
 What would be the best data structure for a program that searches through files within files?
 The answer was clear- a Tree data structure.
 I created an abstract class called FileNode that takes in a file and stores its path and this specific file as attributes.

 {% highlight ruby %}
 public abstract class FileNode {